Solar-network/docs/docs/guidebook/developer/run-tests-for-first-time.md

 ## Run Tests for the First Time (Core)

 * Ensure primary dependencies installed:
-  * Ensure `node -v` returns a version higher than or equal to the [minimum recommended version]( https://github.com/SwipeChain/swipechain-core/blob/master/.nvmrc)
+  * Ensure `node -v` returns a version higher than or equal to the [minimum recommended version]( https://github.com/solar-network/solar-core/blob/master/.nvmrc)
   * Ensure yarn is installed.
 If yarn is not found, you may need to close, exit, and re-open your terminal.
-* checkout git repository for core, located here: [ https://github.com/SwipeChain/swipechain-core]( https://github.com/SwipeChain/swipechain-core)
+* checkout git repository for core, located here: [ https://github.com/solar-network/solar-core]( https://github.com/solar-network/solar-core)
 * `cd core`
 * `yarn setup`
-* `yarn docker swipechain`
+* `yarn docker solar`
 * `(cd docker/environments/unitnet && docker-up -d postgres)`
   * Note: if you do not use the parentheses in this command, you will need to ensure you return back to the core/ directory.
 * `yarn test:unit`